 The Behavior Intervention Team (BIT) is available to support faculty and staff who observe student behaviors that cause concern and exceed the boundaries of typical classroom management.
 Examples may be behaviors that disrupt classrooms, work functions, or living learning environments; lack of civility within the classroom or other campus environments; actions or communications that seem out of character; class assignments that contain threats of harm to self or others; etc. Typically, it would include behaviors that may not constitute a violation of the student code of behavior, but indicate the student needs additional help, connection with campus resources, or informal resolution of an issue.

-The BIT consists of representation from the Dean of Student Life Office, the Counseling Center, Academic Affairs, Residence Life, Student Rights and Responsibilities, and the University Police and Safety Office.
+The BIT consists of representation from the Student Affairs Office, the Counseling Center, Academic Affairs, Residence Life, Student Rights and Responsibilities, and the University Police and Safety Office.
 When a referral is made, the team will attempt to determine what is happening with the student, and what type of assistance the student may need in hopes of resolving the behavioral issue and continuing academic progress in a successful manner.

-If faculty or staff encounter a student with whom there is concern, the BIT may be contacted through Dean of Student Life office via email at NDSU.BIT@ndsu.edu, or by calling the Dean of Student Life Office.
+If faculty or staff encounter a student with whom there is concern, the BIT may be contacted through Student Affairs Office via email at NDSU.BIT@ndsu.edu, or by calling the Student Affairs Office.

 Individuals reporting concerns should include any information that may be helpful to the team in evaluating the situation (e.g. duration, frequency, severity and/or progression of the behavior; any mitigating circumstances; or actions previously employed by you or others to assist the student or change the behavior.)